-To lodge or apply for a bond refund online using your QGov account, you will need to prove your digital identity.
 You may have difficulty proving your digital identity online if you do not have the required Australian issued documentation.
 If you are unable to prove your details online, you have the option of proving your identity in-person at a Queensland Government customer centre.
 At the customer centre you can use a wider range of documents to prove your identity.
-More information is available on the QGov website https://identity.qld.gov.au/help/faq.html#howDoIProveMyIdentityAtA Cus tomerCentre
+For more information visit the QDI website.